space-sh/space/doc/shell-coding-and-style-guidelines/index.md

 Use it with care.

 ### set
 Useful `set -o` options:
-- errexit: exit when a pipeline or compound command fails
+- `errexit`: exit when a pipeline or compound command fails
-- nounset: catches unset variables and parameters as errors during parameter expansion
+- `nounset`: catches unset variables and parameters as errors during parameter expansion

 ### trap
 Use with care.